 Select the Right Costume

-Halloween is great since it allows parents to be inventive with their child’s costume.
-Click To TweetHalloween is great since it allows parents to be inventive with their child’s costume.
+Get creative with your child’s costume.
+This is the perfect time to sit down with your child and brainstorm together.
 If your little one frightens easily, try something fun and more traditional like a:

 - Bedsheet-style ghost